We are structural engineers, specialising in the design, fabrication and installation of artworks.

 © photographer unknown*

-The artwork is based on a mechanical orrery (a mechanical model of the solar system).
+The artwork is based on an orrery (a mechanical model of the solar system).
 The sculpture sits on a slewing ring bearing enabling it to rotate freely.

 We designed the structure to ensure that it was able to stand-up under the worst credible combination of wind loads, and the occasional live load from visitors to the seafront at Hove.
-Critically, for the artist, we were able to keep the structural members as slender as possible to avoid compromising the visual appearance of the artwork.
+Critically, for the artist, we kept the structural members as slender as possible to avoid compromising the visual appearance of the artwork.

 Godber & Co. provided structural engineering design consultancy services to the artist; and worked with Sam and Rolo at BIG SODA, and the staff of the Barbican Centre to design and install the artwork.